foundriesio/docs/release-notes/rn_v95.md

   - [Known Issues](#known-issues)

 ## Attention Points for Migration
-Things to be aware of when [updating LmP](https://docs.foundries.io/95/reference-manual/linux/linux-update.html)from the v94.y release:
+Things to be aware of when [updating LmP](https://docs.foundries.io/95/reference-manual/linux/linux-update.html) from the v94.y release:

 1. **Scarthgap**: **v95** is the first LmP release based on Yocto Project Scarthgap (5.0.9).
    So, when updating a FoundriesFactory from previous LmP versions the line